kreijack/bombrowser/tests/TESTS.md

 - take note of the "seq" column values
 - remove a row

-Expected result: the seq values are reordered on the basis of the last sort
+Expected result: the seq values are reordered on the basis of the current sequence.

 Passed: [X]